 Full of character and well-located for sightseeing, Brunton Boatyard is a beautiful hotel set on the Fort Cochin waterfront — the complimentary sunset cruises are a great way to see the harbor and iconic fishing nets.

 The terracotta floor tiles and antique furniture dotted around the rooms make them all feel unique; the 17th-century influences make the hotel a favorite of mine.
 But the main highlight is the food, which attracted Rick Stein to visit in 2013 for his BBC India series, cooking the hotel’s signature dish: first-class railway mutton curry.

 4. As seen in… Fly Down to Rio

 Copacabana Palace, Rio de Janeiro, Brazil, recommended by Fiona

-An art deco classic overlooking Copacabana Beach, a wall of fame in the hotel’s lobby features the stars who have stayed, including Fred Astaire and Ginger Rogers.
+An Art Deco classic overlooking Copacabana Beach, a wall of fame in the hotel’s lobby features the stars who have stayed, including Fred Astaire and Ginger Rogers.
 The pair were guests at the hotel during the filming of Flying Down to Rio and the hotel also featured heavily in the film.

-Nowadays it’s home to some of the most comfortable hotel rooms in Rio, but my favourite experience while staying here was dining in the city’s only Michelin-starred restaurant.
+Nowadays it’s home to some of the most comfortable hotel rooms in Rio, but my favorite experience while staying here was dining in the city’s only Michelin-starred restaurant.
 Belmond Copacabana Palace provides guests with a touch of historic luxury from which to explore.